 Choose the Right Problem

 If you’re a data science beginner, it’s best to consider problems that have limited data and variables.
 Otherwise, your project may get too complex too quickly, potentially deterring you from moving forward.
 Choose one of the data sets in this post, or look for something in real life that has a limited data set.
-Data wrangling can be tedious work, so it’s key, especially when starting out, to make sure the data you’re manipulating and the larger topic is interesting to you.
+Data wrangling can be tedious work, so it’s critical, especially when starting out, to make sure the data you’re manipulating and the larger topic is interesting to you.
 These are challenging projects, but they should be fun!

-Breaking Up the Project Into Manageable Pieces
+Breaking Up the Data Science Project Into Manageable Pieces

 - Generate your hypotheses